 - How can I figure out solutions to those issues?

 - How can I reveal what—or which parts, or features—are the most important for users?

 The answers to those questions build the foundations of everything that comes later—which is usually a design sprint—and we need to be sure about them.
 We need reliable, weighted, specific, and focused feedback.
 And heck yeah, it’s complicated.

-During the last three years at Raona we’ve tested more than 100 techniques to get reliable answers.
-Most of them related to Design Thinking, Manual Thinking, or referenced on Gamestorming.
-Some of them to less known sources, such as the DesignPedia, the Innovation Games book, or even Lego® Serious Play®.
+During the last three years at Raona, we’ve tested more than 100 techniques to get reliable answers.
+Most of them related to design thinking, Manual Thinking, or Gamestorming.
+Some of them to less known sources, such as the DesignPedia, or even Lego® Serious Play®.
 And the UX gods know we’ve even tried to design our own techniques to get that info that helped us to do our jobs better.

 But good news!
 There are three design thinking techniques that really made the difference, and we now use them in every single workshop we run.
 They provide specific, focused, and weighted feedback for anything you might be redesigning.